sjsakib/own-nestjs/README.md

 ## Putting it all together

 I've tried to keep the snippets as short and easy to understand as possible.
 You can see the [lib.ts](/lib.ts) where I've put them together with actual express.
 And in the [index.ts](./index.ts) there is a working web app using this 'framework'.
-Their you have it, a nestjs-like framework on top of express under 180 lines of code.
+There you have it, a nestjs-like framework on top of express under 180 lines of code.
 It doesn't handle a lot of things of course, but it is a good starting point to understand how a framework like NestJS works under the hood.

 Thanks for reading.
-Leave a star if you liked it.
+Leave a ⭐️ if you liked it.